|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

-To the right of the monument stands an ancient marble sundial, which is just about visible in the photo and illustration below.
+Above and to the right of the monument stands an ancient marble sundial (see photo below).

 During Byzantine times the cave of the monument was converted into a Christian chapel known as Panagia Spiliotissa (Παναγία Σπηλιώτισσα, Virgin of the Cave).

 In 1395, Νiccοlo da Martoni, a notary from Capua, visited Athens on his return to Italy from a pilgrimage to Jerusalem, and was shown the two columns of the monument.
 He was told that between them formerly stood an idol which had the power to sink hostile ships as they appeared on the horizon.
 The idol was probably the gilded head of the Gorgon Medusa mentioned by Pausanias, which was hung on the south wall of the Acropolis (see above).